 Traditional Hydraulic Lime Mortar

 Whilst more feebly hydraulic blue lias, lime was used locally to its source.
 The potential of this lime, in combination with pozzolans, for waterworks was first recognised by John Smeaton.
 He searched for materials to use when planning the construction of the Eddystone Lighthouse in the mid-1750s.
 He sourced blue lias lime from Watchet in Somerset.
-Pozzolans were necessary because of the typically high free lime content of the lias – This was significantly much higher than in currently available N.H.L.’s.
+Pozzolans were necessary because of the typically high free lime content of the lias – This was significantly much higher than in currently available N.H.L.s.

 Later, blue lias lime became the preferred binder for ‘hot mixed’ concrete footings and floors.
 Blue lias was also used for some below-ground civil engineering construction.
-Hydraulic lime was never generally used for above-ground structure, for which fat limes were usually preferred, and most certainly when the crafts retained control over mortar design.
-Blue lias was considered the ‘strongest’ water lime to be found in the U.K. but delivered mortars of significantly lower strength and density – when used without pozzolan – and greater capillarity than currently available N.H.L.’s.
+Hydraulic lime was never generally used for above-ground structures, for which fat limes were usually preferred, and most certainly when the crafts retained control over mortar design.
+Blue lias was considered the ‘strongest’ water lime in the U.K. but delivered mortars of significantly lower strength and density – when used without pozzolan – and greater capillarity than currently available N.H.L.’s.
 A revival in its appropriate use would be very welcome.

 Air Lime Mortars

 Lime has been a binding material for construction purposes since prehistoric times.
 It is a relatively soft and easily worked stone which can be scratched with a knife and is composed mainly of calcium carbonate (CaCO3).
-When calcined at around 820°C, this changes to calcium oxide (CaO), commonly known as quicklime.
+When calcined at around 820°C, this changes to calcium oxide (CaO), known as quicklime.
 If water is added to quicklime, it undergoes an exothermic reaction and becomes hydrated lime [Ca(OH)2].
-However, if you add enough water, you can create calcium hydroxide, which is Lime putty,
+However, if you add enough water, you can create calcium hydroxide, which is lime putty,

 Historically Lime putty was made by slaking quicklime over water, resulting in a mixture of calcium hydroxide and calcium oxide suspended in water to allow the lumps of lime to break down.
 This process would take several weeks, and the resultant putty would be used as a delicate finishing plaster.
 It has an infinite shelf life providing it is kept covered and wet.
 Consequently, it was often made before needed and left to mature before use.

 The use of hot mixed mortars in England can be traced back centuries when they were first used to create lime ash floors by the Romans.
 Over time, they became increasingly popular for various applications, such as stone masonry, traditional brickwork, and lime plastering.
 One of the main advantages of using hot mixed mortars was the speed at which they stiffened up, allowing masons to build higher and faster.
 In addition, the heat helped to prevent the mortar from freezing in cold weather.
 Today, hot mixed mortars are still used in various applications, although modern methods and materials have largely replaced them.
-Nevertheless, they continue to play an important role in the history of English construction.
+Nevertheless, they continue to play an essential role in the history of English construction.